Telefonica/opengateway-developers-website/catalog/simswap/samplecode_simswap.md

 }

 data = {
-    "phoneNumber": customer_phone_number, # as set in the authentication step }
+    "phoneNumber": customer_phone_number, # as set in the authorization step }

 response = requests.post(